Liu Sushe

 Liu Sushe (刘苏社; born October 1967) is a Chinese economist and senior official.
-He currently serves as deputy director of the National Development and Reform Commission.
-He previously held vice-chairman and ministerial roles in Xinjiang Uyghur Autonomous Region.
+He currently serves as the deputy minister of Culture and Tourism.
+He previously held deputy director of the National Development and Reform Commission, and vice-chairman and ministerial roles in Xinjiang Uyghur Autonomous Region.

 Biography

 Liu studied rural financial management at Beijing Agricultural University from 1985 to 1989 and earned a doctoral degree in management from the Graduate School of the Chinese Academy of Agricultural Sciences.
 He began his civil service career in August 1989 within the former State Planning Commission (now NDRC), working in the Rural Economy Division, and later advanced to lead key departments on regional development and investment planning.

 In September 2020, Liu was appointed Vice Chairman of the People's Government of the Xinjiang Uygur Autonomous Region, also serving as Chair of the Xinjiang Red Cross Society and the Regional Federation for Disabled Persons.
 On December 26, 2023, he was appointed deputy director of the NDRC, a vice-ministerial position.
+On June 5, 2026, he was appointed as the deputy minister of Culture and Tourism.